edgedb/easy-edgedb/chapter20/index.md

 ### Syntax

 This book included a lot of links to EdgeDB documentation, such as types, functions, and so on.
-If you are trying to create a type, property etc. and are having trouble, a good idea is to start with the section on syntax.
+If you are trying to create one of these items and are having trouble, a good idea is to start with the section on syntax.
 This section always shows the order you need to follow, and all the options you have.

 For a simple example, {ref}`here is the syntax on creating a module <docs:ref_eql_sdl_modules>`: